What to Wear to a Winery: Wine Country Style Guide 2026

 What NOT to Wear to a Winery

-• Gym clothes – Athletic wear, yoga pants, and running shoes are too casual
+• Gym clothes – Athletic wear, yoga pants, and running shoes are too casual for this setting

-Regional Style Variations
+Regional Wine Country Style Variations

-Different wine regions have subtle style nuances.
-Napa Valley tends toward polished California chic—think designer sunglasses and premium denim.
-Sonoma embraces a more relaxed, bohemian aesthetic.
-European vineyards in Tuscany or Bordeaux lean slightly more formal, with European tailoring and classic elegance.
+Different wine regions have subtle style nuances worth understanding.
+Napa Valley tends toward polished California chic—think designer sunglasses, premium denim, and luxury accessories.
+Sonoma embraces a more relaxed, bohemian aesthetic with flowing fabrics and artisanal touches.

+European vineyards in Tuscany, Bordeaux, or Rioja lean slightly more formal, with European tailoring and classic elegance taking precedence.
 Luxury travel expert Peter Greenberg advises: "Research your destination winery.
 Boutique family vineyards may welcome more casual attire than prestigious estates offering private tastings.
 When in doubt, err on the side of being slightly overdressed."

 Photography-Perfect Wine Country Outfits

-Frequently Asked Questions
+Frequently Asked Questions About Winery Outfits

 Can I wear jeans to a winery?